Robert M. Simmons

 is heard by all assembled there

-to marvel at this youthful pair.
+to marvel at this famous pair.

 it happened at the traffic light.